auroramariatumminello/NLP-authorship-attribution/README.md

 Multiple models are suggested in order to classify a text, but mainly MultinomialNB is used.
 Why?

+*The following results are computed on the American/British data, which is the biggest folder available.*

 ### Leave One Out Cross Validation

 If we run a [cross validation](cross_validation.py) with the leave one out k-fold, this means that the model will train on $n-1$ texts, leaving $1$ to testing.
 The mean accuracies are showed in the table below, shoing that MultinomialNB is the best model, followed by LinearSVC and LogisticRegression.

-Note that in case of the DecisionTreeClassifier performance are comparable with a random model that assigns a book to a random author (1/number of authors).
+> Note that in case of the DecisionTreeClassifier performance are comparable with a random model that assigns a book to a random author (1/number of authors).

 | **model_name**         | **mean accuracy** |